Standard monomials of $1$-skeleton ideals of multigraphs: Introduction

 For $0\le k\le n-1$, the ideals

 are by definition subideals of $\M_G$, where $G$ is a multigraph on the vertex set $\{0\}\cup[n]$.
-For $k=n-1$, $\M_G^{(n-1)}=\M_G$.
+Note that for $k=n-1$, $\M_G^{(n-1)}=\M_G$.
 For a complete simple graph $G$ and for all positive integer $k$, the Betti numbers of $\M_G^{(k)}$ are determined in \cite{KLS}.
 Moreover, the standard monomials of $R/\M_G^{(k)}$ for such a $G$ are identified with certain kind of vector-parking functions in \cite{DoKi}.

-Analogous to the ideal $\M_G$, the number of standard monomials of $R/\1M$ has an analogous determinantal interpretation.
-Let $a,b\ge 1$ be integers and $G$ be a multigraph with adjacency matrix $A(G)=[a_{i,j}]_{0\le i,j\le n}$ where $a_{0,i}=a$ and $a_{i,j}=b$ for $i,j\in[n]$; $i\neq j$.
-The graph $G$ is called a complete multigraph and is denoted by $K_{n+1}^{a,b}$.
-Dochtermann showed that for the complete simple graph $G=K_{n+1}:=K_{n+1}^{1,1}$, the equality $\K(R/\1M)=\det\Q_G$ holds, where $\Q_G$ is the truncated signless Laplace matrix of $G$ obtained from $Q_G$ by deleting the row and column corresponding to root $0$.
+Analogous to the ideal $\M_G$, the number of standard monomials of $R/\1M$ has a determinantal interpretation.
+Let $a,b\ge 1$ be integers and $G$ be a multigraph with adjacency matrix $A(G)=[a_{i,j}]_{0\le i,j\le n}$, where $a_{0,i}=a$ and $a_{i,j}=b$ for $i,j\in[n]$; $i\neq j$.
+The graph $G$ described above is called a complete multigraph and is denoted by $K_{n+1}^{a,b}$.
+Dochtermann showed that for the complete simple graph $G=K_{n+1}:=K_{n+1}^{1,1}$, the equality $\K(R/\1M)=\det\Q_G$ holds, where $\Q_G$ is the truncated signless Laplacian of $G$ obtained from $Q_G$ by deleting the row and column corresponding to the root $0$.
 Moreover, based on some initial computations, he asked whether it is true that for any simple graph $G$, $\K(R/\1M)\ge\det\Q_G$.
 This question has been answered affirmatively in \cite{KLR}.
 In fact, it is shown that for any multigraph $G$, we have $\K(R/\1M)\ge\det\Q_G$; thus providing a lower bound for the number of standard monomials of $R/\1M$.
 As mentioned earlier, the graph $K_{n+1}$ attains this lower bound.
-In this article, we wish to analyze the graphs $G$ for which $\K(R/\1M)=\det\Q_G$ for simple graphs $G$ is obtained in \cite{KLR}.
+Under certain conditions a characterization of the equality $\K(R/\1M)=\det\Q_G$ for simple graphs $G$ is obtained in \cite{KLR}.

-Similar to the truncated Laplace matrix $\widetilde L_G$, the determinant of $\widetilde Q_G$ also has a graph-theoretical interpretation as follows.
-For any graph $G$, a {\it $TU$-subgraph} is a subgraph of $G$ whose connected components are either trees or unicyclic graphs with odd cycles.
-We have $\det\widetilde Q_G=\sum_H4^{c(H)}$, where $H$ is a $TU$-subgraph of $G$ with one tree component containing the root and $c(H)$ unicyclic components \cite{Do}.
-Let $G$ be a graph such that $\K(R/\M_G^{(1)})=\det\Q_G$ and $H$ be a $TU$-subgraph of $G$.
-Then $H$ is associated to a collection of $4^{c(H)}$ standard monomials of $R/\M_G^{(1)}$.
-In particular, when $H$ is a spanning tree it is assigned to $4^0=1$ standard monomial of $R/M_G^{(1)}$.
-Thus the standard monomials of $R/M_G^{(1)}$ are counted (in a weighted fashion) by $TU$-subgraphs of $G$ (see Section \ref{characterizing subgraphs} for more details).
-In this article we have characterized all subgraphs of the complete multigraph $K_{n+1}^{a,1}$, in particular all simple graphs $G$ such that $\K(R/\M_G^{(1)})=\det\Q_G$.
-Further, examples of some families of multigraphs $G$ in which the equality $\K(R/\M_G^{(1)})=\det\Q_G$ holds, are also given.